-God said to the Devil (represented by the snake): “I will make you enemies, you and the woman, your offspring and her offspring.
-He will crush your head and you will strike his heel.”
-(Genesis 3:14-15, Christian Community Bible) This was a prediction that a woman, through her child, would eventually defeat, or “crush”, the Devil.
+God said to the Devil (represented by the snake): “I will establish hostility between you and the woman, between your line and her line.
+Her offspring will crush your head and you will bruise his heel.”
+(Genesis 3:14-15) This was a prediction that a woman, through her child, would eventually defeat, or “crush”, the Devil.

 Referring to this text, the Catechism explains: “After his fall, man was not abandoned by God.
 On the contrary, God calls him and in a mysterious way heralds the coming victory over evil and his restoration from his fall.
 This passage in Genesis is called the Protoevangelium (“first gospel”): the first announcement of the Messiah and Redeemer, of a battle between the serpent and the Woman, and of the final victory of a descendant of hers.”